 Determine your evaluation criteria

 Criteria should incorporate learning objectives and outcomes, content quality, rigor, and even format.
 See the evaluation rubrics offered in this module for help or contact your ESU.

 Overview of OER Curation

 More than merely collecting content on a specific subject, strong curation involves carefully selecting content and evaluating it for a specific purpose.
 When OER is a part of the curation process, content deemed useful during the evaluation process can then be customized by the curator, and re-shared for future users.
 Below is a high level overview of the processes and steps involved in curating OER.

 Introductory text is a derivative of Content Curation: Finding the Needles in the Haystacks, by Christopher Lister, Roaming Educator, licensed under CC-BY-NC-SA 4.0

 Processes for Curating OER by ISKME, licensed under CC-BY 4.0

 There are a multitude of OER out there to choose from, including open textbooks, courses, multimedia resources, and data.
 These can be found by searching regular search engines (like Google), but it is much easier to find them through dedicated OER repositories or libraries.
-For Nebraska Educators the first stop should be the Nebraska OER Commons Hub where items can be aligned to Nebraska Standards or are already aligned to Nebraska standards.
-Other popular OER repositories that could also be considered are shown and linked below.
+For Nebraska educators, the first stop should be the Nebraska’s OER Commons Hub where items can be aligned to Nebraska standards or are already aligned to Nebraska standards.
+Other popular OER repositories that also could be considered are shown and linked below.
 Remember the items in the other repositories cannot be aligned to Nebraska standards.